nf-core/references

 Introduction

-nf-core/references is a bioinformatics pipeline that build references, for multiple use cases.
+nf-core/references is a bioinformatics pipeline that build references.

 - Bowtie1 index